How To Hand Paint Pumpkins on to Taper Candles

 Paint a thin outline around the outside of your pumpkin shape, using a very thin brush and some dark brown paint.

-Then paint some ridges on to your pumpkin, using the dark brown colour.
+Paint some ridges on to your pumpkin, using the dark brown colour.
 I usually paint three ridges on the inside of the pumpkin shape.
-The first ridge is slightly curved to the left and then the other two ridges are curved towards the right.

 Finally, use the green colour paint to add a leaf and/or stem to your pumpkin.
 I quite like to paint mine as a thin line with a little swirl.